Regional Constellation Reconfiguration Problem: Integer Linear Programming Formulation and Lagrangian Heuristic Method: Computational Experiments

-Table~\ref{tab:computational_results2} shows the results for $\varepsilon/\varepsilon_{\max}=0.8$ cases.
-All parameters are the same as those we have shown previously in Table~\ref{tab:computational_results1} except the $\varepsilon$ value; an increase in the value of $\varepsilon/\varepsilon_{\max}$ leads to the enlargement of the feasible solution set.
-Out of 18 instances, the Gurobi optimizer solves only one instance (instance 5) to the optimality within the time limit and one instance (instance 13) to the tolerance-optimality by the time limit.
-The Lagrangian heuristic solves all instances with the maximum runtime of \SI{810.97}{s}.
+Table~\ref{tab:computational_results2} presents the results for cases where resources are abundant, specifically for instances with $\varepsilon/\varepsilon_{\max}=0.8$.
+All parameters are the same as those we have shown previously in Table~\ref{tab:computational_results1}, except for the $\varepsilon$ value.
+An increase in the value of $\varepsilon/\varepsilon_{\max}$ leads to an enlargement of the feasible solution set.
+Out of 18 instances, the Gurobi optimizer only solved one instance (instance 5) to the optimality within the runtime limit and one instance (instance 13) to the tolerance-optimality by the runtime limit.
+The Lagrangian heuristic solved all instances with the maximum runtime of \SI{810.97}{s}.
 The duality gaps obtained by the Lagrangian heuristic are comparably larger than those with the lower $\varepsilon$ because $Z_{\text{D}}$ converges to $Z_{\text{LP}}$.
-However, it is important to note that the Lagrangian relaxation bound is theoretically no worse than the LP relaxation bound (assuming converged multipliers), which in turn hints that the integrality gap of the problem is significant.
-For 12 out of 18 instances, the primal solutions obtained by the Lagrangian heuristic outperform those of the Gurobi optimizer.
-The out-performance of the Lagrangian heuristic over the Gurobi optimizer is noticeably significant for instances~14--18; the relative performance metric ranges from \SI{11.68}{\%} to \SI{25.84}{\%}.
-The under-performance of the Lagrangian heuristic is also observable with the relative performance metric ranging up to \SI{1.36}{\%}.
+However, it is important to note that the Lagrangian relaxation bound is theoretically no worse than the LP relaxation bound (assuming converged multipliers), which suggests that the integrality gap of the problem is significant.
+For 12 out of 18 instances, the primal solutions obtained by the Lagrangian heuristic outperform the best incumbent primal solution of the Gurobi optimizer found by the runtime limit.
+The outperformance of the Lagrangian heuristic over the Gurobi optimizer is notably significant for instances~14--18, with the relative performance metric ranging from \SI{11.68}{\%} to \SI{25.84}{\%}.
+The underperformance of the Lagrangian heuristic is also observable, with the relative performance metric ranging up to \SI{1.36}{\%}.